tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 __ingress.tjo.cloud__ has port-forwarded all public ports to it (22, 25, 80, 443, 587 etc.).
 No other VM is accessible from the internet.

-__network.tjo.cloud__ establishes ZeroTier connection between other network.tjo.cloud VMs.
-Using BGP, each node advertises it's subnet as well as any other advertisements it receives, like from Kubernetes cluster (Cilium BGP).
+__network.tjo.cloud__ establishes ZeroTier connection between other network.tjo.cloud nodes to establish Layer2 SD-WAN.

 # Subnet
 We are using `10.0.0.0/10` range for IPv4 as well as `fd74:6a6f::/32` for IPv6.